wui-hong/tp/docs/UserGuide.md

 #### Adding a transaction: `addTransaction`

-Adds a transaction for multiple people with customised split ratios.
+Adds a transaction for multiple persons with customised split ratios.

 Format: `addTransaction d=DETAILS n=NAME c=COST [ts=TIME] [n=NAME w=WEIGHT]...`
 - Cost and weights have to be decimal numbers or fractions, and they must be positive.